yclas/guides/docs/Widgets-how-to-set-the-currency-format.md

 ## Currencies to display

-Into this field, you can type the currencies you want to be available in your site.
-Please note that you have to enter the three-character currency codes in order to work.
-An example of input would be:
+In this field you can type the currencies you want to be available on your site.
+**Please note that you have to enter the three-character currency codes in order to work.** An example of input would be:

 ```
 EUR,USD,CAD,AUD